GordonHoklinder/sequence-calculus/README.md

+# About

+The web can be found here https://gordonhoklinder.github.io/sequence-calculus/.

 I've chosen the topic of sequence calculus for this book because I've found it to be an intriguing topic not many people are aware of.

-I'm no pro, therefore if you find a mistake, feel free to raise an issue or create a pull request.
+However, I'm no pro, therefore if you find a mistake, feel free to raise an issue or create a pull request.

 So far there are only two chapters, but I might write more in the future.